-Comp onent Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) Fn lock light On: The fn key is locked.
-For more information, see Hot keys (select products only) on page 16.
-(3) Ŕ Mute light On: Computer sound is off.Off: Computer sound is on.
-(4) Ŕ Microphone mute light On: Microphone is off.Off: Microphone is on.
-(5) num lk Num lk light On: Num lock is on.
-(6) ((I)) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
-NOTE: On some models, the wireless light is amber when al wireless devices are off.
-(7) Ļ Sharing or presenting light On: Sharing is on.
-(8) S Call answer light On: Call answer is on.
-(9) [ Call end light On: Call end is on.
+Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) Ŕ Mute light On: Computer sound is off.Off: Computer sound is on.
+(3) Ŕ Microphone mute light On: Microphone is off.Off: Microphone is on.
+(4) numlk Num lk light On: Num lock is on.
+(5) (( 1)) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+NOTE: On some models, the wireless light is amber when all wireless devices are off.
+(6) Ţ Sharing or presenting light On: Sharing is on.
+(7) S Call answer light On: Call answer is on.
+(8) [Call end light On: Call end is on.